laapsaap/linuxscripts/README.md

-Scripts for making life easier.
+Scripts to make life easier.